network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 impact the quality of user experience.

-Measurements of idle round-trip time can be informative, but users also care about how well their network performs when they are using it, not only how well it performs when no-one is using it.
+Measurements of idle round-trip time can be informative, but users care about how well their network performs when they are using it, not only how well it performs when no-one is using it.
 In this document we specify how to measure network round-trip time under reasonable representative operating conditions.